rust-lang-nursery/rust-cookbook/src/concurrency.md

 [ex-rayon-any-all]: #ex-rayon-any-all
 <a name="ex-rayon-any-all"></a>
-## Check the elements of an array against a predicate in parallel
+## Test in parallel if any or all elements of a collection match a given predicate

 [![rayon-badge]][rayon] [![cat-concurrency-badge]][cat-concurrency]

-The `rayon` crate provides a [`ParallelIterator`] trait which includes parallelized implementations of many of the methods from the standard library's [`Iterator`] trait.

-This example demonstrates using the [`rayon::any`] and [`rayon::all`] methods. [`rayon::any`] checks in parallel whether any element of the iterator matches the predicate, and returns as soon as one is found. [`rayon::all`] checks in parallel whether all elements of the iterator match the predicate, and returns as soon as a non-matching element is found.
+This example demonstrates using the [`rayon::any`] and [`rayon::all`] methods, which are parallelized counterparts to [`std::any`] and [`std::all`]. [`rayon::any`] checks in parallel whether any element of the iterator matches the predicate, and returns as soon as one is found. [`rayon::all`] checks in parallel whether all elements of the iterator match the predicate, and returns as soon as a non-matching element is found.

 ```rust
 extern crate rayon;